abruzzi/patterns-for-state-management-in-react/README.md

 ![Decorator](images/decorator-coffee.png)

+If we use class diagram to demonstrate the relationship of entities above, it would be something like the following.
+Note how the decorator and the wrapped class are all implementing the original `coffee` interface.

 ![Decorator](images/decorator-class-diagram.png)

+And each wrapper class can do exactly the same - and to the consumers it's still coffee.

+---

+Higher-Order Components (HOCs) are a powerful pattern for creating composable and reusable logic in your components.
+However, they come with their own set of advantages and drawbacks.
+Let's take a look:

+### Pros of Higher-Order Components:
+1. **Reusability:** HOCs enable you to extract and reuse common logic across multiple components, promoting DRY (Don't Repeat Yourself) principles.
+2. **Composition:** They thrive in a system that favors composition, allowing developers to create enhanced components by composing multiple HOCs together.
+3. **Separation of Concerns:** By isolating certain behaviors or logic into HOCs, they help in maintaining a clean separation of concerns.
+4. **Abstraction:** They provide a level of abstraction that can help in organizing higher-level logic, aiding in the manageability of the code.

+### Cons of Higher-Order Components:
+1. **Prop Collision:** There's a risk of prop name collisions, where the HOC might override the props of the wrapped component or vice versa.
+2. **Indirection:** They add layers of indirection to your component hierarchy, which might make debugging and maintenance more challenging.
+3. **Complexity:** The composition of multiple HOCs can lead to a 'wrapper hell', where components are wrapped in multiple layers of HOCs, making the code harder to understand and follow.

+Transitioning from Higher-Order Components, we now venture into Hooks — a newer and potent feature in React for handling state and effects in functional components.
+Up next, we'll unravel how Hooks provide a more straightforward approach to managing state and logic in your components.

 ## Hooks

 > ...With Hooks, you can extract stateful logic from a component so it can be tested independently and reused.
 Hooks allow you to reuse stateful logic without changing your component hierarchy...

+Hooks provide a means to extract stateful logic from a component, enabling its independent testing and reuse.
+They pave the way for reutilizing stateful logic without altering your component hierarchy.
+Essentially, Hooks let you "hook into" React state and other lifecycle features from function components.

 ```tsx
 const useAutoClose = (duration: number) => {